Federation Data

 uri

-required if trust_mark_jwt
+required if trust_mark_jwt not given

-option is used to set the Entity ID of the Trust
+The trust_mark_issuer option is used to set the Entity ID of the Trust

 Mark Issuer of this Trust Mark.

-) must be given or the Trust Mark
+Either a Trust Mark JWT (trust_mark_jwt) must be given or the Trust Mark

-Issuer (trust_mark_issuer
+Issuer (trust_mark_issuer).

-If this option is given, refresh
+If this option is given, refresh will be set to true and LightHouse

 will obtain Trust Mark JWTs for this Trust Mark Type dynamically.